Chirinjeev Kathuria

 Chirinjeev Kathuria is an Indian-American investor, physician, politician, businessperson, and philanthropist.
-He was the first Indian-American to run for the US Senate.
+He was the first Indian-American to run for the U.S. Senate.

 Kathuria was the co-founder and co-chairman of UpHealth Inc. which went public on the NYSE (NYSE:UPH).
 The company focused on digital care management, telehealth, digital pharmacy and technology-enabled behavioral health.
 Kathuria is the executive chairman and co-founder of Ocean Biomedical Inc., a biotech company that partners with scientists and research institutions to accelerate the translation of new discoveries into medicines.
 He is also the co-founder and chairman of New Generation Power International, and co-founder of PlanetSpace.
 Additionally, Kathuria is the co-founder and chairman of the AIRO Group.
 The AIRO Group brings together technologies and services in urban air mobility, commercial and military aviation, and avionics.
 Airo Group Holdings, Inc. Announced a Confidential Submission of Draft Registration Statement Related to Proposed Public Offering.

 In 2004, Kathuria was an unsuccessful candidate for the nomination for the United States Senate election in Illinois.